Youth Conservation Corps (YCC)

 YCC Application Form (pdf format, 23 KB)

-This program will run for approximately 8-10 weeks beginning on or about June 1, 2015 and ending on or about August 7, 2015.
+This program runs for approximately 8-10 weeks beginning on or about June 1 and ending in early August.
 The rate of pay is $10.00 per hour.
 Applicants will be expected to work 40 hours per week.
 There will be approximately two weeks of travel and training within the park to various remote locations.
 Housing is not provided and is not available at the park.

 For additional information please feel free to stop by our office at Mile 106.8 Richardson Hwy in Copper Center or call 822-5234.